 (b) Unlike an equity loan, you make no monthly mortgage payments.

-(c) With an Equity loan, you would have to refinance to increase your line of credit.
-With a Reverse Mortgage, your unused line of credit increases year after year giving you access to more funds without the need to refinance.
+(c) With an Equity loan, you would have to refinance to increase your line of credit or get more proceeds.
+With a Reverse Mortgage, your unused line of credit increases year after year thereby giving you access to more funds without the need to refinance.

-Compare the different programs for equity loans if that's the route you feel you'd like to go.
-Compare them to the reverse mortgage program and weigh all the benefits and review the pros and cons.
+Compare the different programs for equity loans from various lenders.
+Compare them to the Reverse Mortgage program and weigh all the benefits and review the pros and cons.
 You'll find the Reverse Mortgage offers lots of advantages.
-Maybe that's why senior homeowners choose the HECM program!
+Maybe that's why many senior borrowers choose the HECM program.

-Peace of mind comes from not only having less stress but also less bills especially as we age.
+Peace of mind comes from having less stress and as we age, that's a plus.
 Consider the HECM as your peace-giving alternative.

 NOTE: Website authorization by New York State Dept of Financial Services is pending.
 Until this website is authorized, no mortgage loan applications for properties located in New York will be accepted through this site.